cronokirby/haze/README.md

   -o,--output-dir DIRECTORY
-                           The directory to download the torrent to -l,--log-file LOG_FILE   Logging will happen to this file if set -h,--help                Show this help text -v,--version             Display what version the program is using
+                           The directory to download the torrent to -l,--log-file LOG_FILE   Logging will happen to this file if set -p,--port PORT           The port to listen for incoming connections on -h,--help                Show this help text -v,--version             Display what version the program is using
 ```